Next Gen Carpal Tunnel Care

 Factors affecting carpal tunnel surgery recovery time

 There is a lot of fear and uncertainty when it comes to having carpal tunnel surgery.
 And who can blame you?
 I’s a big step in your life and you shouldn’t take it lightly.
 We hear many questions from patients.
 A big one is, “How long will my carpal tunnel surgery recovery time be?”
 How long is my carpal tunnel surgery aftercare?
 I wish the answers were simple, but they’re not.
 Recovery time depends on the surgical results.
 And that’s not predictable.
 Let’s compare an appendix removal operation.
 Less is expected compared to carpal tunnel surgery.
 And not as many things can go wrong.
-These affect carpal tunnel surgery recovery time.
+These affect recovery time.

 But let’s think positive!
 We’ll assume all goes well.
 That means you have an “uneventful” carpal tunnel surgery recovery from the operation.
 Here’s what you can expect.